jmacqueen/CNN-Skills-Test/README.md

 My skills test for CNN.
 AKA "From zero to basic node.js plus Twitter in 3 hours."

-Thank goodness my overall Javascript is pretty solid :-)
+Thank goodness my client-side Javascript is pretty solid :-)

 This was my very first experience with node.js, so that code isn't as organized as I would like, with everything basically lumped into the routing callback.
 With the holidays fast upon me, I only had